Lipstick: Tips, Tricks and How to Wear it

 It’s true that I love lipstick, lip liners and lip gloss.
-I also don’t discriminate against lip stains and lip creams.
-The one think I get a lot of compliments on is my lipstick color or how my lips look in general.
+I also don’t discriminate against lip stains, liquid mattes, lip moisturizers (tinted or not), glosses, or lip creams.
+The one think I get a lot of compliments on is my lipstick color and how my lips are shaped.
 I’m a huge advocate for leaving the house “ready” and my lips are always on point.
 Lipstick is one thing I never leave home without.

-To everyone who compliments my lips and lip color choices, thank you.
-Here’s ten rules I go by everyday when it comes to applying and savoring lipstick.
+To everyone who compliments my lips and lipsticks, thank you.
+Here are ten rules I go by everyday when it comes to applying my favorite lipstick looks.

 1. Use Foundation for the Perfect Nude Lip